DrPaulBrewer/gridvoting/README.md

 In our paper, we used the simulations to show that adding intelligence to the agenda of a collection of voting bots does not necessarily improve the fairness or reasonableness of outcomes.
 We're not claiming adding intelligence is always bad, since one cannot deduce such generalities from a few simulations.
-But in some well-known scenarios, the simulations demonstrate cases where adding intelligence to the voting agenda can lead to unexpected outcomes.
+But in some well-known scenarios, the simulations demonstrate cases where adding intelligence to the voting agenda can increase the variance and decrease the equality of outcomes for equally situated agents.

 ## License